goinfinite/os/README.md

 ### Environment Variables

 You must have an `.env` file in the root of the git directory **during development**.
 You can use the `.env.example` file as a template.
 Air will read the `.env` file and use it to run the project during development.

-If you add a new env var, please add it to the `src/presentation/api/checkEnvs.go` file.
-That file is used to check if all the required env vars were sent when running the binary in production.
+If you add a new env var that is required to run the REST API, please add it to the `src/presentation/api/checkEnvs.go` file.

 When running in production, the `.env` file is ignored and the env vars must be set in the server/deployment or on the command line, for instance: